ShilpaChh/Golden-Square/README.md

 ### Phase Two: Skill Challenges

-Work through this series of challenges designed to help you learn a strong test-driving, object-oriented design, and debugging practices.
+Work through this series of challenges designed to help you learn strong test-driving, object-oriented design, and debugging practices.

 Some of these challenges include [Process Feedback